Im-Rises/ParticleSimulator/README.md

 - [ ] Set point of gravity only on the left click
 - [ ] Set point of gravity on the mouse position
 - [ ] Correct mouse drag of the particles
+- [ ] Correct bug of one particle that is not moving

 Minor: